tylerwight/opengl_3d_example/README.md

-# OpenGL 3d Demo
+# OpenGL 3D Demo

 This is a basic 3D OpenGL Demo in pure C with no abstraction to see the raw implementation.
+Uses stb_image for image handling.

 features: